eleda77/eleda77.github.io/docs/vocab_list.md

 **primigravida** - a woman who is pregnant for the first time

+**procatalepsis** - a figure of speech in which the speaker raises an objection to their own argument and then immediately answers it

 **profligacy** - reckless extravagance or wastefulness in the use of resource; licentious or dissolute behaviour

+**prognathous** - (of a person) having a projecting lower jaw or chin, more so than usual

 **propinquity** -  the state of being close to someone or something; proximity OR a close kinship